RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ## Screenshot Dimensions

 - Listed below are the standard image dimensions for each system.
 Some systems may differ depending on the game.
 - A reminder: in general, please do not manually resize or crop your screenshots to match with these dimensions.
 They should be produced automatically by the emulator with appropriate settings, with rare exceptions that may be explained elsewhere on this page.
-If you believe an error has been made, please report it in the `#cleanup-requests` forum as explained above.
+If you believe an error has been made, please report it in the `#cleanup-requests` forum or `#screenshot-help` channel as explained above.
 - This list may not always be up to date with the site's configuration if a change is made there without editing this page yet.
 	- 3DO Interactive Multiplayer - 320x240
 	- Amstrad CPC - 192x272, 384x272